Podcast Episodes

 Your body needs consistent and adequate nourishment throughout the day, every single day.
 Saving up just becomes a way to torture yourself and it sets you up to overeat or binge later on.

 Similarly, while you’re at one of these events don’t restrict and deprive yourself.
 Put your burger on a bun (PSA: lettuce is not a bun, and a bell pepper is not a bun), have some homemade ice cream, enjoy the potato salad.
 Inside the gentle nutrition training in the Food Freedom Summer Bundle, I walk you through some examples of how to apply gentle nutrition in these settings to show you that you can eat the things at a summer event without going overboard and without becoming unhealthy.
 In fact, there are things you can do to enhance your nutrition in these settings.
-I promise you don’t have to restrict.
+I promise you don’t’ have to restrict.

 In case nobody has told you today – you are worthy just as you are.
+We’ll talk again soon.

 Leave a Reply